WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia

+We compare \system to several LLM baselines: a 7B-parameter LLaMA, GPT-3.5, and GPT-4, all prompted to act as knowledge-oriented chatbots (See Table~\ref{prompt:baseline} for the prompt).
+We also compare with Atlas~\cite{izacard2022atlas}, a fine-tuned retrieval-based model, which has the state-of-the-art results on Wizard of Wikipedia and several other datasets in KILT~\cite{petroni-etal-2021-kilt}.
+We update its knowledge source and fine-tune its model to use the same Wikipedia dump as \system (Appendix~\ref{appendix:hyperparameters}).

-For automatic evaluation, we use GPT-4 due to its higher quality.
-For user simulation, we use ChatGPT (gpt-3.5-turbo) since it can be made to act as a user more easily.
-For each chatbot and each of the 60 conversation topics in our benchmark, we simulate 10 turns: 5 user turns and 5 chatbot turns, with user starting the conversation.
-We note that this results in conversations that are at least as long as existing benchmarks.
-For example Wizard-of-Wikipedia and Wizard-of-Internet have 9 and 5 turns per dialogue on average, respectively.
-An example of simulated conversations for each chatbot is in Appendix~\ref{sec:example-dialogs}.
+We simulate users using GPT-4 due to its higher quality.
+Each chatbot carries out conversations on 20 topics in each of the head, tail, and recent knowledge categories.
+For each conversation, we simulate 10 turns (5 user turns and 5 chatbot turns) with the user starting the conversation.
+This is comparable with other datasets: Wizard of Wikipedia and Wizard of the Internet have 9 and 5 turns per dialogue on average, respectively.
+Examples of simulated conversations can be found in Appendix~\ref{sec:example-dialogs}.